citusdata/citus_docs/ref_arch/multi_tenant.rst

   This section uses features available in Citus Cloud and Citus Enterprise, and will not work in the community edition.

 The previous section describes a general-purpose way to scale a cluster as the number of tenants increases.
-However there's another technique that becomes important when individual tenants get especially large compared to the others.

-As the number of tenants increases, the size of tenant data typically tends to follow a Zipfian distribution.
-This means there are a few very large tenants, and many smaller ones.
-Hosting a large tenant together with small ones on a single worker node can degrade the performance for all of them.
+However, users often have two concerns.
+The first is that their largest tenant won't be able to fit on a single node.
+The second is that hosting a large tenant together with small ones on a single worker node can degrade the performance for all of them.

-..
-Your application typically would have a few very large tenants, and many smaller ones.
-Hosting a large tenant together with small ones on a single worker node can degrade the performance for all of them.
-Also, users at times have concerns about their largest tenant not being able to fit on a single node with the other tenants.

-..
-Data typically follows a Zipfs distribution.
-This means x percent of data is in y percent of tenants.
-Taking an example of a database with 1000 tenants and 1TB data, this means your largest tenant will be roughly X% of data i.e. Y GB.
-This can easily fit on a single node and also allow you to scale to .... nodes.

-..
-Then, we can talk about the second aspect which is better resource allocation and QoS guarantees.
-Could you take a stab at changing this section reflect the above and answer both questions.
+The first concern tends to be unwarranted.
+Investigating data from large SaaS sites reveals that as the number of tenants increases, the size of tenant data typically tends to follow a `Zipfian distribution <https://en.wikipedia.org/wiki/Zipf%27s_law>`_.
+For instance in a database of 10 tenants, the largest is predicted to account for 60% of the data.
+When there are 10k tenants, the largest will account for 2% of all data.
+Even at 10TB for 10k tenants, the largest tenant will require 200GB, which can still fit on a single node.

-Performing standard Citus shard rebalancing will improve overall performance but it may or may not improve the mixing of large and small tenants.
+There's truth to the second concern, but there's a solution as well.
+The true part is that standard Citus shard rebalancing will improve overall performance but it may or may not improve the mixing of large and small tenants.
 The rebalancer simply distributes shards to equalize storage usage on nodes, without examining which tenants are allocated on each shard.

 To improve resource allocation and make guarantees of tenant QoS it is worthwhile to move large tenants to dedicated nodes.
 Citus Enterprise Edition and Citus Cloud provide the tools to do this.
-The process happens in two phases: 1) isolating the tenant’s data to a new dedicated shard, then 2) moving the shard to the desired node.

 In our case, let's imagine that our old friend company id=5 is very large.
-The first step in isolating it from other tenants is to make a new shard dedicated entirely to that company.

-..
-Can we also make this section small on this is how you can isolate a tenant and specify the 2 commands.
-Users who want to understand this in greater detail (about shard id, splitting into different shards etc.) can look at the tenant isolation section in our docs.
-Could we also link to that here?
+We can isolating the data for this tenant happens in two somewhat low-level steps.
+We'll present the commands here, and you can consult :ref:`tenant_isolation` for the theory behind them.

+First consolidate the tenant's data into a bundle (called a shard) suitable to move.
+The CASCADE option also applies this change to the rest of our tables distributed by :code:`company_id`.

 ::

-  SELECT isolate_tenant_to_new_shard('companies', 5, 'CASCADE');
+  SELECT isolate_tenant_to_new_shard(
+    'companies', 5, 'CASCADE'
+  );

 The output is the shard id dedicated to hold :code:`company_id=5`: